Strict Publishing International

 Is there any writing you don’t take?

 We will consider any good story or collection of short stories if it is well written with reasonable attention to structure and grammar.
 Good writing is just as important as good stories.
 It is generally not worth publishing anything that is less than 30,000 words in total, but we may consider shorter novellas over 20,000 words.
-The ideal length for an e-book is between 45,000 and 65,000 words.
+Short story collections do not sell well unless the author is already known and liked for full novels or novellas.
+The ideal length for an e-book is between 45,000 and 65,000 words, and successful printed books generally need to be over 65,000 words.
 We are happy to consider erotica, but please see the exclusions below and understand that there is a difference between pornography (which we DON'T take) and erotica (which we are happy to consider).
 We will consider collections of poetry, but poetry does not sell very well and it would have to be really exceptional to make it worth publishing.

 We will NOT consider any of the following: